Alaska Homeowners Insurance Quotes

 - Other Structures: Standard Alaska homeowners insurance covers detached buildings on your property such as detached garages, sheds, fences, etc., in the event of a covered loss.

 - Contents/Personal Property: Offers protection for the personal property inside your home in the event they are stolen or destroyed by a covered peril.
 This can include items such as furniture, electronics, and clothing.
 High-value items may require additional coverage.
+Even though burglary rates in Juneau are lower than average, you still need this protection in case it happens to you!

 - Loss of Use: Standard AK policies provide coverage for living expenses in the event your home becomes uninhabitable due to a covered claim.
 These expenses may include hotel accommodations or restaurant bills.